 First, solvers must solve the puzzles on a desktop, laptop, or tablet.
 Both the Boswords and Puzzle Me interfaces are not optimized for phone solving, thus do not solve on a smartphone.

 Second, we realize there is a wide-range of experience with online puzzle solving.
 Some folks solve exclusively on paper, some exclusively on the computer, and some do a little bit of both.
-The video below — Video #2 — explains the ways to navigate within the Puzzle Me software that you will be using.
+The video below explains the ways to navigate within the Puzzle Me software that you will be using.
 This video covers both the basic navigational features and some advanced features that you may enjoy learning.

 After experimenting with the Puzzle Me software, you may wonder how to enter a Rebus answer.
 Don’t worry about it, that won’t be on the test!
-None of the tournament puzzles will have a Rebus component.
+None of the league puzzles will have a Rebus component.